Don Catalino Rodriguez Ancestral House

-Don Catalino Rodriguez Ancestral House, also known as Villa Sariaya, is one of the three designate heritage houses by the National Historical Commission of the Philippines in Sariaya, Quezon.
+Don Catalino Rodriguez Ancestral House, also known as Villa Sariaya, is one of the three designated heritage houses by the National Historical Commission of the Philippines in Sariaya, Quezon.
 It was owned by Don Catalino Rodriguez, Sariaya’s town Presidente (Mayor during the American occupation period) from 1908 to 1909.
 The house occupies an entire block near the church park.
 Its main entrance faces south along Calle Daliz and is bounded by Calle Rizal on the west and Quezon Avenue (formerly Calle Talavera) on the east.
 This house has already been converted into a museum.

 History

 Villa Sariaya was built in 1922.
 The house was said to be a place for important occasions during its heyday.
 According to historical accounts, one of those events that were held in the house was in honor of President Manuel Quezon.
 Claro M. Recto, a native of Tiaong, Quezon, was also mentioned as one of the important guests who visited the house in one of its sponsored events.

 In the 1990s, the house was restored to its former grandeur through the effort of Vicente Rodriguez, one of the eight children of the owners.

 After Vicente Rodriguez, his fourth child Rebecca purchased and restored the house.

 Today, Villa Sariaya is owned by the Veloso Family.